j12y/sentiment-analysis-reddit/README.md

-# Sentiment Analaysis of Reddit with Python
+# Sentiment Analysis of Reddit with Python

-This repository contains source code that demonstrates how to do a sentiment analysis of user posts and comments sourced from Reddit.
+This repository contains source code that demonstrates how to do a sentiment analysis of user posts and comments in a technical community sourced from Reddit.

-* pulling data using Reddit API
+* building a data set using Reddit API
-* using VADER analysis
+* using VADER sentiment analysis
 * building a model and training it

 You can find the accompanying two-part tutorial on